 Farnsworth reviewed the role of the TAC as defined by the TAC Charter in Appendix G of the Program document.
 For the TAC, a specific set of roles has been put in place to inform decisions for the GC.

 The TAC Charter is focused on science and science implementation.
 The TAC’s role is to advise the GC.
 There is a break between the TAC and the GC such that the decision on what to do with Program science lies with the GC.
 It is, however, within the TAC’s purview to make policy recommendations to the GC.
 Farnsworth went over the distribution of votes among GC members and how GC voting works.
 The role of the TAC is to communicate with the GC and prepare them for informed voting.
-Walters asked, do we have all voting positions covered at the GC.
+Walters asked, do we have all voting positions covered within the TAC that are appointed by the GC.
 Farnsworth said he believes so.
 Each voting member can have a representative and an alternate.
 Archer asked via Teams chat if both the representative and their alternate get a vote.
 Farnsworth said no, they are not additive.
 Farnsworth said it is important to make sure each GC rep has a person at the TAC to communicate information upward.
 Henry reminded the Environmental Entities that they currently have a vacancy at the TAC level, they are missing a formal designation of a voting member for the TAC.

 Document: 03_TAC Charter